Controller#

 when started

-The clear row on Controller block clears a specified row on the Controller’s screen.
+The clear row on controller stack block clears a single row on the Controller screen.

 Parameter